Optibus/mcp-atlassian/README.md

 It works. _Mostly_.
 Sometimes.
 Usually when you need it to.
 Probably.

 Features were added, bugs were fixed (and introduced), code was refactored, un-refactored, then refactored differently.
 The logger exploded, got duct-taped, then optimized.
-Resources became tools.
-Tools became the primary interface.
-The primary interface is now questioning its life choices.
+Resources were removed.
+Tools became the only interface.
+The codebase is cleaner.
 Everything is fine. 🔥

 **Tools available:** 32 (we counted, twice, got different answers both times)